coltonhurst/trpl/trpl-notes.md

 * Build & run a project with `cargo run`
 * Build a project for release with: `cargo build --release`
 * Check your code to make sure it compiles, without creating the executable (faster than the whole build process): `cargo check`
+* Update dependencies with: `cargo update` ([info](https://doc.rust-lang.org/cargo/commands/cargo-update.html))
+* View dependency docs with `cargo doc --open` (builds documentation provided by all of your dependencies locally and opens it in your browser)

 ### Notes